-When coming through the rocky mountains I went to the vestibule and looked t on one side into the snow on the mountain side standing high above us. the other side I saw far below us the glimmering light of village.
-A ar or so later I saw in the paper that a snowslide had swept down the untainside taking the train&completely wiping out two villages.
-Again I s reminded of God's protecting hand watching over us.
+When coming through the Rocky Mountains I went to the vestibule and looked out on one side into the snow on the mountainside standing high above us.
+On the other side I saw far below us the glimmering lights of two villages.
+A year or so later I saw in the paper that a snowslide had swept down the mountainside taking the train and completely wiping out two villages.
+Again I was reminded of God's protecting hand watching over us.
 The same thing might have happened to the train I was on.
-Truly our life hangs, as it were, on thread, but as long as God holds the other end on his hand it cannot be napped untill he wills it.
-So praise his name and may God keep his proecting hand over us.until our lifes work is ended.and he shall say it is nough.
+Truly our life hangs, as it were, on a thread, but as long as God holds the other end in his hand it cannot be snapped until he wills it.
+So praise his name and may God keep his protecting hand over us until our life's work is ended and he shall say it is enough.